 Sagebiel, Kerry L. The Late and Terminal Classic Ceramic Sequence at La Milpa, Belize: Implications for Its Population History.
 Ancient Mesoamerica 25(1):115–137.
 2014.

 Lohse, Jon C., Kerry L. Sagebiel, and Joanne P. Baron.
-Northwestern Belize Political Development and Ballgame Ceremony.
-In Classic Maya Political Ecology: Resource Management, Class Histories, and Political Change in Northwestern Belize, edited by Jon C. Lohse, Cotsen Institute of Archaeology, University of California, Los Angeles.
+The Ballgame, Community Ceremony, and Political Development in Northwestern Belize.
+In Classic Maya Political Ecology: Resource Management, Class Histories, and Political Change in Northwestern Belize, edited by Jon C. Lohse, pp. 99–125.
+Ideas, Debates, and Perspectives 6, Cotsen Institute of Archaeology Press, University of California, Los Angeles.
 2013.

 Padilla, Antonio E., Molly Morgan, and Kerry L. Sagebiel.
 Enduring the Collapse: Postclassic Occupation at Akab Muclil.
-In Classic Maya Political Ecology: Resource Management, Class Histories, and Political Change in Northwestern Belize, edited by Jon C. Lohse, Cotsen Institute of Archaeology, University of California, Los Angeles.
+In Classic Maya Political Ecology: Resource Management, Class Histories, and Political Change in Northwestern Belize, edited by Jon C. Lohse, pp. 193–210.
+Ideas, Debates, and Perspectives 6, Cotsen Institute of Archaeology Press, University of California, Los Angeles.
 2013.

 Sullivan, Lauren A., and Kerry L. Sagebiel.
 Changing Political Alliances in the Three Rivers Region.
 In Heterarchy, Political Economy, and the Ancient Maya: The Three Rivers Region of the East-Central Yucatan Peninsula, edited by Vernon L. Scarborough, Nicholas Dunning, and Fred Valdez, Jr., pp. 25–36.
 University of Arizona Press.
 2003.